CISC-CMPE-327/Information-2022/A3-frontend.md

 Additional rules for this assignment:
 - Your main branch's badge has to be build-passing at the time of assignment submission.
-- The demo video shows that all the frontend pages are runnable.
+- The demo video shows that all the frontend pages are runnable (preferably a YouTube link).

 Violation of any of the above rules (except the one about emoji) will result in a grade penalty.